+86 1510-529-7925 [email protected]

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3

 After hundreds of magazine prints, I still enjoy seeing my name in print.
-I don’t really care about being published on a website.
+I don’t care about being published on a website.
 But newspapers and magazines still bring a smile to my face when I see my name in them.

 Until next week, keep shooting and have fun.